 Disclosure: This review is based on a sample I purchased.

-fallintostars has 12-14 hour longevity and average sillage.
+Ocean Leather has 10-12 hour longevity and average sillage.

-Disclosure: This review is based on a sample provided by Strangelove NYC.
+Disclosure: this review is based on a sample provided by Memo.